itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 Notes:
 - Similar approaches for other front-end JS frameworks (e.g., [Vue templates](https://www.freecodecamp.org/news/reacts-jsx-vs-vue-s-templates-a-showdown-on-the-front-end-b00a70470409/)) and server-side rendering frameworks (e.g. Jinja for Flask).
-- JSX is transpiled to Javascript ... it represents *syntactic sugar*
+- JSX is transpiled to Javascript

 ## Interpolating JS in JSX